 Family Orientation Program

-Take a look at the Student Handbook - the student guide to life at William & Mary.
+Take a look at the Student Handbook — the student guide to life at William & Mary.
 During the Orientation program, you will participate in sessions designed to increase your understanding of the Honor System, the Code of Conduct, and the Residence Life policy of Self-Determination—all of which are outlined in the Handbook.
-The Handbook is also available through myW&M under Student Links.
+The Handbook is also available through myW&M by selecting Student Links.